maxpower-ndrd/nuTypeahead.js/README.md

 * multiple auto-completions per input field [DONE]
 * ~~possibly support multiple triggers in the same fields (e.g, @ and #)~~ [NOTYET]

-The original documentation is shown below, it hasn't been updated yet.
-This project is a fresh fork, and the modified code hasn't been uploaded yet.
-I'm a js n00b and ~~trying to figure out how to compile the LESS scripts and create minified versions, so bear with me~~ just found out this project uses grunt.
-Grunt/npm installed.
-Initial changes ported into the code.
-Testing remains.
-This should be done in a couple of days.
+The original documentation is still listed below since it has important information.
+This project is a fresh fork, and the latest code only supports a configurable trigger character and multiple auto completions using that trigger character.
+Initial testing shows that the lib works as expected.
+All original test cases by the typeahead.js team pass.
+The additional of multiple trigger characters will take a better study of the library.

 Getting nuTypeahead.js
 -------------------